- 200 CLUB -

 We realize money can never replace the loss or disability of a loved one, but funds can be extremely helpful in easing the financial burden associated with these tragic events.

 Our Line-of-Duty benefit for firefighters and law enforcement officers, while active members of their departments, is an immediate and significant cash payment to the surviving spouse and children.
-The benefit is presented to the family members at a meeting attended by fellow officers, and directors of the Two Hundred Club, where the program is explained and discussed.
+The benefit is presented to the family members at a meeting attended by fellow officers, and directors of the 200 Club, where the program is explained and discussed.

 What We Do